sinch/docs/docs/sms/sms-guide.md

 `POST /xms/v1/{service_plan_id}/batches/dry_run`

-The request body is a JSON object described in send\_batch\_msg request.
+The request body is a JSON object described in [Send a batch message](#send-a-batch-message).

 Query parameters: